sbg/sevenbridges-r/README.md

 ## FAQ

-The best place to ask a question about the sevenbridges package is the [Bioconductor support website](https://support.bioconductor.org/).
-Visit the website and tag your post with the package name __sevenbridges__.
+The best place to ask questions about the sevenbridges package is the [mailing list](https://groups.google.com/forum/#!forum/sevenbridges-r).

 - __Q__: Does this package support Seven Bridges' API v1 which was not cwl compatible?<br />
   __A__: No. This package only supports API v2 +.
 For API v1, please check out the [sbgr](https://github.com/road2stat/sbgr) package.
 Note that API v1 and associated legacy project types will be deprecated.